thegeeklab/hugo-geekdoc/exampleSite/content/en/usage/configuration.md

   # per page if enabled.
 Can be enabled per page via 'geekdocCollapseSection'.
   geekdocCollapseAllSections = true

-  # (Optional, default true) Show page navigation links at the bottom of each
+  # (Optional, default true) Show page navigation links at the bottom of each docs page.
-  # docs page (bundle menu only).
   geekdocNextPrev = false

   # (Optional, default true) Show a breadcrumb navigation bar at the top of each docs page.